CrazyPrash007/WebOS/README.md

 5. Push to the branch (`git push origin feature-branch`).
 6. Open a pull request.

-## Acknowledgements

-- Next.js
-- React
-- Tailwind CSS
-- Radix UI
-- Lucide Icons

 ## Contact
-For any inquiries, please contact the project maintainer at prashantkr.sharma07@gmail.com. ```
+For any inquiries, please contact the project maintainer at prashantkr.sharma07@gmail.com.